alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

 5. **Initial introduction and connect to WiFi**
     - Follow the on-screen prompts in the VR Headset
-    - *Occasionally hand controllers will install an update that renders them inoperable for a brief period*
+    - *Occasionally, hand controllers will install an update that renders them inoperable for a brief period*
     - Connect your headset to your WiFi internet connection
     - *WPS recommends entering the WiFi details on your headset*
     - *If your WiFi network is hidden goto Step #6*